South Korea makes unit sale condition for Delivery Hero's $4 billion Woowa deal

 Berlin-based Delivery Hero agreed last year to buy Korea’s top food delivery app owner Woowa as it expands in Asia’s fast-growing but crowded market.
 For Woowa, the buyout is a lifeline in an intensely competitive market.

-But the KFTC said it would only approve the takeover if Delivery Hero sold its entire stake in the country’s No. 2 food delivery app Yogiyo.
+But the KFTC said it would only approve the takeover if Delivery Hero sold its entire stake in the country’s No. 2 food delivery app Yogiyo in six months, with possible extensions.

 The unit sale would ease concerns that diners would end up paying more under the current deal, while allowing the synergy that Delivery Hero cited as the reason for the acquisition, KFTC chairperson Joh Sung-wook told a briefing.